ivanpierre/lambda-ws-c/README.md

 Manage integers.
 Implementation detail.

 ### Garbage collector
-These elements will manage garbage collection.

-#### Segments
-Every node is linked to a segment witch contains a reference count ofnodes references enabling to free node when no more reference is present.

-These segment are stored in memory chunks.

-#### Chunks
-Chunks are fixed arrays of segments.
-Chunks count the number of allocated segments.
-One particular segment is the last one where every node creation will have a new segment added.
+This part has been completely reworked.
+The previous version of GC was completely overwhelming and didn't resolve the segmentation of allocated data problem.
+So get rid of a separated garbage collector.
+This one should have an addressing indirection to the data segments, witch should be managed in a contiguous memory allocation with free continuous segments lists and so on... so keep that as implementation details.

-#### GC
+#### Nodes
-Main garbage collector.
-It will contains function for nodes allocation, deallocation, link and unlink.
-It will also contain a linked link of memory chunks, with first as the last chunk.
-At some time if two chunks (except the last) have a number of segmentequal to a chunk size, the both are compackter un a chunk added to the list and old ones are deallocated.
+Now nodes contains the number of links it manages.
+There is an option to manage an allocated node list witch is updated when allocation or deallocation occurs.
+This process is for debugging purposes only, so the program can be compiled with or without it with no more convenient problems than change a constant definition.
+The debugging implementation only add a previous and next link to every nodes and call to appropriate management for allocation and desallocation.

 #### linking and unlinking
-Every node that is used in some process should be linked in garbage collector to avoid it to be deallocated, and unlinked when no more in use.
+Every node that is used in some process should be linked to avoid it to be deallocated, and unlinked when no more in use.
 Link and unlink should be done in a same function to avoid memory leaks of bad memory management.
-The only way not to unlink it is when trhe node is linked to a persistent value, generally to an environment interning.
+The only way not to unlink it is when the node is linked to a persistent value, generally to an environment interning or if used by another node (i.e. lists).

 ### Reader
 The reader will read in the current reader file handler to transform character strings into AST structure.
 This will